skatejs/skatejs/CONTRIBUTING.md

 ## Technical overview

-We use [Bolt](https://github.com/boltpkg/bolt) to manage our mono-repo.
-Please read their docs before proceeding.
+We use [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage our mono-repo.

-* The site can be found in `site/`.
+- The site can be found in `site/`.
-* All packages can be found in `packages/`.
+- All packages can be found in `packages/`.

 ## Getting started

-To get started, run `bolt`.
+To get started, run `yarn`.

 ### Tests